theajmalrazaq/Alphaheart/README.md

 ## Features

 The game features a clean and user-friendly interface, with clear instructions and feedback to help players navigate the game.
-Players can enjoy a challenging and engaging game that also helps them learn about the meanings behind different heart emojis.

 ## About